therishabh/wipro-salesforce/README.md

 #### Answer :
 -----------------------------------------------------------------------------------------------------------------------------------------------

-## Question : Integration- breif what you have done.
+## Question : Integration - breif what you have done.
 #### Answer :
 -----------------------------------------------------------------------------------------------------------------------------------------------